MARTIMM/BSON/README.md

 ## BUGS, KNOWN LIMITATIONS AND TODO

-* Big integers (int64).
-Perl 6 Int variables are integral numbers of arbitrary size.
-This means that any integer can be stored as large or small as you like.
-  This also means that BSON or another package must introduce an Int32 and Int64 class while the standard type Int can be coded as a binary array.
 * Num is implemented but kind off emulated which makes it slower.
 However it was necessary to implement it because much information from the MongoDB server is send back as a double like count() and list_databases().
-Num needs test for NaN.
+* Num needs test for NaN.
 * Lack of other Perl 6 types support, this is directly related to not yet specified pack/unpack in Perl6.
 * Change die() statements in return with exception to notify caller and place further responsability there.
 * Tests needs to be extended to test larger documents.
 The failure in version 0.5.4 could then be prevented.
+* Perl 6 Int variables are integral numbers of arbitrary size.
+This means that any integer can be stored as large or small as you like.
+Int can be coded as described in version 0.8.4 and when larger or smaller then maybe it is possible the Int can be coded as a binary array with some type.

 ## CHANGELOG

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.8.4 - Modification of Int translation.
+          Tests have shown that incrementing a 32bit integer can change into 64bit integers.

+          So, to keep minimal number of bytes to represent an integer Int should be translated to int32 when -2147483646 < n < 2147483647 and it should be translated to int64 when -9,22337203685e+18 < n < 9,22337203685e+18 and should fail when otherwise.

+        - With these changes also some bugs are removed involving negative numbers and int64 numbers are now handled.

 * 0.8.3 - Bugfix test on empty javascript objects
 * 0.8.2 - Bugfix Javascript type wrong size for javascript and scope